Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: Design of

-To mitigate the computational overhead of repeatedly encoding context features, we exploit the high temporal locality inherent in real-world streaming scenarios.
+To mitigate the computational overhead of repeatedly encoding context features during inference, we exploit the high temporal locality of context information in real-world streaming scenarios.
 In typical IoT deployments, contextual descriptors and their resulting embeddings often remain stable across extended sequences of input samples.
-For example, device placement does not change within a session, acoustic environments persist for minutes, and wireless environments evolve much more slowly than packet-level traffic.
-Therefore, rather than recomputing the context embedding for every sample during inference, \framework{} maintains a small cache that stores the processed latent representation $z_{\text{context}}$ for the current context.
+For example, device placement usually does not change within a session, acoustic environments often persist for minutes, and wireless environments evolve much more slowly than packet-level traffic.

-During inference, each incoming sample is accompanied by a context identifier (e.g., a placement label or environment tag).
-The system first checks whether this identifier matches the one used for the previous sample.
-If the identifier is unchanged, \framework{} simply looks up the cached $z_{\text{context}}$ and feeds it to the adaptive head without invoking the context encoder.
-If the identifier differs, indicating a genuine context shift, the context description is passed through the text encoder and projection layers to produce a new latent representation, which is then inserted into the cache and used for fusion.
-In streaming workloads, where context changes are much rarer than new sensor samples, this simple protocol achieves high cache hit rates and substantially reduces the number of expensive context-encoding operations.
+Let the streaming input at time step $t$ be $(x_t, u_t)$, where $x_t$ is the current sensor sample and $u_t$ is the associated context identifier, such as a placement label or environment tag. \framework{} maintains the cached context representation from the previous step and updates it only when the context identifier changes:

+That is, if the current context matches the cached one, \framework{} directly reuses the previous latent context feature; otherwise, it recomputes the context representation and refreshes the cache.
+This changes context encoding from a per-sample operation to an event-driven update.
+For a stream with $T$ samples and only $M$ context changes, the number of context-encoding operations is reduced from $T$ to $M+1$.

+For example, in an IMU activity-recognition session where a wearable remains on the \textit{Wrist} for 500 consecutive samples, a naive design would invoke the context branch 500 times, while \framework{} encodes the \textit{Wrist} descriptor once and reuses the cached latent vector for the remaining 499 samples.
+Similarly, in speech enhancement, if the environment remains \textit{Bus} for a long interval and switches to \textit{Office} only once, the context encoder is executed only at the two segment boundaries rather than for every audio chunk.

-The cache stores the output of the full context-processing stack, after adaptation and normalization, so that all subsequent steps reuse the same control features.
-This effectively turns context encoding from a per-sample operation into an occasional update triggered only when a context shift occurs, reducing both latency and energy consumption on resource-constrained edge devices.
+The cache stores the output of the full context-processing stack after adaptation and normalization, so that all subsequent steps reuse the same control feature.
+This mechanism reduces both latency and energy consumption on resource-constrained edge devices without changing the downstream gating behavior when the context remains unchanged.
+The cache key $u_t$ can be obtained either from explicit deployment metadata or from a lightweight context detector, as described next.